phosix/Transformers-RPG-Random-Character-Generator/README.md

 There is a 50% chance of having more than one Influence, and a 33% chance of getting a third Influence.

-Skills are randomly assigned, but Specializations are limited to a 50% chance from the appropriate Role list.
+Skills are randomly assigned, but Specializations are limited to a 50% chance from the appropriate Role list and Influence perks.

 At this time, equipment is NOT generated.